liferay/liferay-mobile-sdk/README.md

 ## What's new

-Check this [presentation](https://speakerdeck.com/sgosantos/whats-new-in-liferay-mobile-sdk-2-dot-0-for-android) about what's new in Liferay Android SDK 2.0.
+See this [presentation](https://speakerdeck.com/sgosantos/whats-new-in-liferay-mobile-sdk-2-dot-0-for-android) for what's new in the Liferay Android SDK 2.0.

 ## Setup

-Add Liferay Android SDK as a dependency to your project:
+Add the Liferay Android SDK as a dependency to your project:

 ```groovy
 repositories {